villagehiker/templer/examples/casestudy/readme.md

 It briefly highlights the conversion process.

-## Software Versions
+### Software Versions

 The Templer installation uses version 1.2 running on Perl version 5.16.0.
 Perl was installed on MacOS Sierra using PerlBrew, to avoid using the system Perl.
 The development environment is Coda 2 and the MacOS Terminal application.

-## Website Status
+### Website Status

 The Templer-created site went online July 28, 2017.
 It receives updates multiple times each week.
 Such an updating schedule would very difficult without using a static-site generator.

 ## Website Design

-The website uses a structured design.
-Following the design is important.
+The new website uses a structured design.
 The design provides consistency for users and supports the use of Templer.

 ### Website Purpose

 The Village Hiker website serves as the business card and web presence of a writing and editing services company specializing in content development.
+Village Hiker designs website only when necessary.
 The website provides originally-researched and developed content—including documentary-quality photos—on a variety of subjects to illustrate the capabilities of the company.
 The site contains a small amount of affiliate advertising, plus some Google ads, all separated from the articles.

 ### Website Sections